 It’s also the right time to hire individuals with specialized skills.
 Here are some positions to consider when creating or adding to your team:

-The free offer specialist.
-Your inbound marketing results depend greatly on creating the right offers to target customers at the right time.
+Your digital marketing results depend greatly on creating the right offers to target customers at the right time.
 From webinars to ebooks and more, this specialist needs to be able to create an entire campaign, starting with emails and ending with landing pages.

 Finding the right person for each of these roles become easier when individuals can specialize.